JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 ##Field mappings
 The field mapping for import and export is mostly the same, but there are some differences, as not all field exists in both formats.
-Addtionally, some fields have to be treated different during import/export.
+Addtionally, some fields have to be treated differently during import/export.

 | BibTeX/BibLaTex | XML field     |
 |-----------------|---------------|